DavidVentura/blog/blog/raw/learning-pcie-dma/POST.md

 }
 ```

-This works great!
-Sadly, it's not a practical implementation for large data transfers - sending 1 packet a time will keep the CPU busy and take a long time: it took ~800ms to transfer 1.2MiB (640x480x32bpp)!
+This method works well for small data transfers, but it's not practical for larger ones.
+Sending 1 packet a time keeps the CPU busy and is quite slow; for example, transferring 1.2MiB (640x480 at 32bpp) took ~800ms!

 ## Letting the "hardware" do the hard work